flyingrhinonz/nccm/README.md

     or simply prefer to work more efficiently?
 * Need a simple tool to do its job reliably and securely without unnecessary features to slow you down?
+* Need an optional log that is replayable identically to what you saw on your terminal?
 * If you answered 'yes' to any of the above - nccm is for YOU!